U.S., Chinese teams working on Phase 1 trade deal Mnuchin

 "As of now, there's no invitation and there's no plan" for a high-level meeting.
 "That doesn't mean we won't go," he said.

-Mnuchin said it was likely that he and U.S. Trade Representative Robert Lighthizer would meet with Liu in Santiago, Chile, before President Donald Trump and Chinese President Xi Jinping are due to meet at a Nov.
+Mnuchin said he and U.S. Trade Representative Robert Lighthizer would speak with Liu next week by phone and the three were likely to meet in Santiago, Chile, ahead of an expected meeting between President Donald Trump and Chinese President Xi Jinping at a Nov.
 16-17 summit of Asia-Pacific Economic Cooperation countries.

 Mnuchin said the Trump administration's "objective" was for the agreement to be signed at the APEC summit.

-The Treasury chief, who has played a central role in the U.S.-China trade negotiations, dismissed suggestions that China had not agreed with the United States on the substance of the initial phase outlined by Trump last Friday.

-He also said the Trump administration has made no decision on how to address planned 10% tariffs on $156 billion of Chinese goods due to take effect on Dec.
+The Trump administration has made no decision on how to address planned 10% tariffs on roughly $156 billion of Chinese goods due to take effect on Dec.
 15 after opting not to proceed with a tariff rate increase slated for Tuesday.

 (Reporting by Andrea Shalal and David Lawder; Editing by Chris Reese and Darren Schuettler)